This article is part of a series on WordPress Optimization

 This area only applies if you have control over your server.
 If you're using shared hosting you will most likely have no influence over this, so you can skip straight to the next section.

 Web Server: Your web server can be configured to increase performance.
-There are a range of techniques from web server caching to setting cache headers to reduce load per visitor.
+There are a range of techniques including web server caching, enabling gzip compression and setting cache headers that help reduce load per visitor.
 Search for your specific web server optimizations (for example, search for "apache optimization" for more info).
+Consider learning the differences between Apache and Nginx.

 MySQL: MySQL optimization is a black art in itself.
 A few simple changes to the query cache settings can have a dramatic effect on WordPress performance because WordPress repeats a lot of queries on every request.
 Search for mysql optimization for more.